ellisonbg/py4science/book/getting_started.rst

    Out[109]: 0.12964175479131679

 One important thing to note: a module is only imported once.
-If you make a chance to :file:`mymodule.py`, it will not be seen by Python within a single interpreter session even if you re-import the module.
+If you make a change to :file:`mymodule.py`, it will not be seen by Python within a single interpreter session even if you re-import the module.
 This is an efficiency that saves Python time when multiple scripts and modules import the same library: the import actually happens only